GrussmayerLab/fgFocus/README.md

 1. Connect the gFocus system to your PC using a USB-C cable.
 2. Create a folder called `gFocus` in the root of Micro-Manager.
-2. In Micro-Manager, go to **Device > Hardware Configuration Wizard** and create a new config file to only add `gFocus` and save it in the `gFocus` folder.
+2. In Micro-Manager, go to **Device > Hardware Configuration Wizard** and create a new config file to only add `fgFocus` and save it in the `fgFocus` folder.
-3. Launch the plugin: **Plugins > User Interface > EMU** — the gFocus control panel will open.
-Ignore, the warning that it is not configured, `gFocus` runs on a separate MMCore instance.
+3. Launch the plugin: **Plugins > User Interface > EMU** — the fgFocus control panel will open.
+Ignore, the warning that it is not configured, `fgFocus` runs on a separate MMCore instance.

 You should see the following interface: